Surface Plasmon Resonance (SPR)

 For example a series of hits can be ranked and triaged by their binding affinities, their on-rates or their off-rates – the ideal metric to use will depend on the specific interaction or disease area being targeted.

 Contact us here to find out more.
-You can also see our latest SPR case studies here:
+You can also see our latest SPR case studies, posters and FAQs here:

 At Charnwood Molecular we use the Biacore 8K system for our SPR work.
 It is recognised as a world-leader for biophysical characterisation of molecular interactions.
 Benefits include: